-- Spend more time than usual hiding away in its tank where it cannot be seen is a sign that your leopard gecko is stressed or unhappy.
+- Spending more time than usual hiding away in its tank where it cannot be seen is a sign that your leopard gecko is stressed or unhappy.

-- Have its tail held upright, this is a sign of fear, anger and stress.
+- Having its tail held upright, this is a sign of fear, anger and stress.
 It is a natural show that your leopard gecko will give when there is a potential predator around.
 If you see your gecko like this give it some time and space to calm down.

 - Make screaming or chirping noises.
 This is a definite sign that your leopard gecko is stressed and unhappy with the treatment that it is receiving.
 If you hear these sorts of noises put your gecko down and again give it some time and space.
 Have a read of this article for more about leopard gecko noises.

 - Try to climb its tank walls.
 This is not always a sign of an unhappy gecko but sometimes it can be and is one that needs to be monitored if shown with any of the other signs.
 Your gecko may be trying to escape from its tank or on the other hand it may just be curious, exploring and digging

 Sometimes a leopard geckos tail might not mean it is stressed.